-We can split tools into multiple categories as pagers, incident response, incident workflows, utility and postmortems.
-More and more tools are trying to be more universal and cover more of it.
-Here is always what suits you best and how you can combine it.
+We can split tools into multiple categories: pagers, incident response, incident workflows, utility, and postmortems.
+More and more tools are trying to be universal and cover several of these areas.
+What matters is finding what suits you best and how to combine them effectively.

 You can find some overview tools but we will focus more about workflow and what you need.